Hawaiian Culture & Traditions

 - musings from home by Chrystal Dawn

-Obsidian lava meets cobalt Pacific at the Kona International airport on the Island of Hawai’i.
+Obsidian lava meets cobalt Pacific at the Kona International airport on the Island of Hawai'i.
 Descending from clouds the vastness of lava fields running into open ocean truly is magnificent.
 Visitors say its like landing on the moon.
-To me, it is a homecoming.
+To me, it is a homecoming, a return to the heart of Hawaiian culture.
 Warm air, plumeria leis, fresh salt spray, and jet fuel mix in a tropical blast as we deplane.
-It's been 2 years since I’ve been home and its Kainoa’s first time.
+It's been 2 years since I've been home and its Kainoa's first time.
 He is laughing; I am too with tears of joy- also running on adrenaline with zero sleep- jet-lagged.
-Mama meets us at the airport, we head south to Kaʻū where I grew up, past the coffee and macadamia farms along the slopes of Mauna Loa the world’s largest volcano.
+Mama meets us at the airport, we head south to Kaʻū where I grew up, past the coffee and macadamia farms along the slopes of Mauna Loa the world's largest volcano.

 Chrystal is wearing the "Tracker Water Resistant Cotton Outback Hat" and Kainoa is wearing the "Boys and Girls Sun Protection Hat for Kids".